pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/110696)

 In its own words, "PhantomJS is a headless WebKit with JavaScript API.
-It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG."
+It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG".

+PhantomJS is located at `/srv/bin/phantomjs` on your application server.

 PhantomJS has the potential for a plethora of applications.
-For more information, see the PhantomJS website.
+For more information, see the [PhantomJS website](http://phantomjs.org).

-PhantomJS is located at `/srv/bin/phantomjs` on your application server.

 ## [Apache Tika](http://tika.apache.org/)